 Derivatives: A Definition

 A derivative is a financial instrument that is “derived” from an underlying asset or transaction.
 Futures, for example, are a basic form of derivative.
 In a typical futures contract, a corn producer might agree to sell her corn at a certain price in the future.
 The other party to the futures contract agrees to buy at that price at the established date.

 The risk in the futures contract stems from the fact that one party will lose out, either from agreeing to buy at too high a price or agreeing to sell at too low a price.
 That original contract can then be sold on to others, transferring the risk.

 These days, the derivatives market has expanded and become more sophisticated.
 It’s a way to make money off of risk without actually purchasing an underlying asset like a commodity, loan, stock, foreign exchange or government bond.
 Because they’re higher-risk financial instruments, derivatives are generally traded by institutional investors, not retail investors.

 Some individual day traders do trade derivatives.
 But your typical individual investor with a 401(k) and some savings in the bank probably doesn’t need to dabble in derivatives trading.
 To give you an idea of the risks involved, Warren Buffett once described derivatives as “weapons of mass destruction.”

 A credit derivative is a way to transfer credit risk.
 Remember the Credit Default Swaps (CDSs) that became famous during the 2008 financial crisis?
-Those are a form of credit derivatives.
+Those are a type of credit derivative.
 A CDS is a derivative of a loan (or several loans) between a lender and a borrower.
 That loan is known as the reference obligation.